everruler12/roam2github-demo/README.md

 1. Add secrets for the following values:

-    - `R2G_EMAIL`
+    - `ROAM_EMAIL`
-    - `R2G_PASSWORD`
+    - `ROAM_PASSWORD`
-    - `R2G_GRAPH`
+    - `ROAM_GRAPH`
         - Now with multi graph support!
 Just add graph names on separate lines in `R2G_GRAPH`.
 (Or separate them by commas.)

-2. Update your main.yml with the code here: https://github.com/everruler12/roam2github-demo/blob/main/.github/workflows/main.yml
+2. Update your main.yml with the code here: https://github.com/everruler12/roam2github-actions/blob/main/.github/workflows/main.yml

-    - _If you created your repo before October 1st, 2020, you may need to change the branch name from 'main' to 'master'_

 This will backup Markdown, JSON, and EDN!